Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

 - Death of skin graft;

 In some rare cases, the patient may also face keloid and atrophic scars, pimples on the scalp, thinning of hair in the donor site, bleeding, and excessive crust and crust cyst formation on the scalp.
+If you want more information about hair transplant side effects, follow this article.

 FAQs about Hair Transplant Surgery